Victor-Fiamoncini/TrabalhoRMIJava/README.md

 # RMI with Java

-Work of the Distributed Systems discipline
+Work of the Distributed Systems discipline, built with Java & MongoDB.

+Its main functionality is save contacts objects.